#4834

-If you underpay a foocubus (which includes not having any money in the first place), their chance of getting a headache is increased.
+If you underpay a foocubus (which includes not having any money in the first place), their chance of getting a severe headache is increased.
 This could even be implemented as a sliding scale where they are more likely to get a headache the more you underpay them by.

 Croesus may occasionally generate wearing this armor, along with some gold to supply it.
 Otherwise it generates like any unaligned artifact.